jrkerns/pylinac/docs/source/planar_imaging.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-If you're having issues with the PipsPro class, make sure you have correctly positioned the phantom as per the manufacturer's instructions (also see :ref:`pipspro_image_acquisition`).
+If you're having issues with the StandardImaging class, make sure you have correctly positioned the phantom as per the manufacturer's instructions (also see :ref:`pipspro_image_acquisition`).
 One issue that may arise is incorrect inversion.
 If the jaws are closed tightly around the phantom, the automatic inversion correction may falsely invert the image, just as for the Leeds phantom.
-If you have an image that looks inverted or just plain weird, add ``invert=True`` to :meth:`~pylinac.planar_imaging.PipsProQC3.analyze`.
+If you have an image that looks inverted or just plain weird, add ``invert=True`` to :meth:`~pylinac.planar_imaging.StandardImagingQC3.analyze`.

 API Documentation
 -----------------